Episode 282

 lay her down

 right next to Alexa and that's where she died?
+Yes.
+Okay, and

 did she try to get back up and run again?

-Throughout this part of the interview, Jennifer, with a blanket over her shoulders, is using it to cover her face.
+Throughout this part of the interview, Jennifer with a blanket over her shoulders is using it to cover her face.
+She's hunched over in her chair, rocking back

-Did she say anything to you?
+and forth.
+Did she say any to you?

 Jennifer,